jaroslawr/notes/net/tcp.md

 ## Handshake

-- Client sends segment with SYN flag, sequence number I
+- Client sends segment with SYN flag, sequence number X

-- Server responds with SYN+ACK, sequence number J, acknowledgement number I+1
+- Server responds with SYN+ACK, sequence number Y, acknowledgement number X+1

 - SYN segment announces connection settings supported by the client and SYN+ACK those supported by the server:
     - MSS (Maximum Segment Size)
     - Receive window size in bytes
-    - Window scale (when set to `N`, receive window size is scaled by `2**N`)
+    - Window scale (when set to N, receive window size is scaled by 2**N)
     - Support for TCP extensions
         - SACKs (Selective acknowledgments)
         - Timestamps

-- Client responds with ACK, acknowledgement number J+1, the connection is now established on both ends
+- Client responds with ACK, acknowledgement number Y+1, the connection is now established on both ends

 ## Data transfer